paul-ohl/dotfiles/README.md

 if it ever gets useful: [Notifications](https://github.com/rcarriga/nvim-notify)

 ### Custom Scripts

-improve getos: -d option to know the linux distribution used (use `lsb_release -is`)

 notif: will select the right utility depending on the OS to put up a notification